KARL RITTER’S UNFINISHED FEATURE FILM LEGION CONDOR (1939).

 10. An airfield in Germany.
 (Men told to go to their aircraft to fight for Franco.)

-All these scenes are only one or two pages of film script in length.
+All these scenes are each only one or two pages of film script in length.
 Most end with a „Harte Schnitt“ or hard cut away.
 Tight editing and camera work.
 Typical Karl Ritter fast–paced action as per other „Zeitfilme“ such as GPU.
-The first 8 scenes are covered in the first 15 pages.
+The first 8 scenes are covered in just the first 15 pages.
 The script is 283 pages long.